ChrstphrHll/npc_gen/students/Asmiak Seirye.md

 ---
 ### Description
 - 1st year Human Paladin in Alderden
-- wavy violet hair that's parted to the right, Brown eyes, and Fair skin
+- shoulder length wavy strawberry blond hair that's plain, Brown eyes, and Fair skin
 - Is Masculine and Impractical, and has Anti-Authority as their ideal

 ### Organizations